29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Shakshuka eggs are done when the whites are fully set but the yolks still jiggle when you shake the pan.
 Past the jiggle point, you’ve lost the runny-yolk effect.

-Heat 2 tablespoons of olive oil in a 10-inch skillet over medium heat.
-Add 1 small diced onion and 1 diced bell pepper, cook 7 minutes until soft.
-Stir in 3 cloves of minced garlic, 1 teaspoon cumin, 1 teaspoon smoked paprika, and a pinch of cayenne.
-Cook 30 seconds.
-Add one 28 ounce can of crushed tomatoes, salt, and pepper.
-Simmer 10 minutes until thickened.
-Make 4 wells in the sauce and crack an egg into each.
-Cover and cook 5-7 minutes.
-Eggs are done when the whites are fully set but the yolks still jiggle when you shake the pan.
-Top with crumbled feta and chopped parsley.
-Serve with crusty bread for dipping.
+Pour 2 tablespoons of olive oil into your 10-inch skillet, and set the burner to medium.
+Then, add one small-diced onion and one diced bell pepper.
+Sauté for 7 minutes until softened.
+Add 3 minced garlic cloves, 1 teaspoon of cumin, 1 teaspoon of smoked paprika, and add a pinch of cayenne.
+Stir for 30 seconds.
+Then, add a 28-ounce can of crushed tomatoes, and add your desired amount of salt and pepper.
+Cook for 10 minutes until the mixture thickens.
+Then, make 4 indents in the sauce, and into each one, crack an egg.
+Cover and cook for 5-7 minutes.
+Eggs are done when the egg whites are completely solid but the yolks still jiggle when you move the pan.
+Top with crumbled feta and parsley.
+This can be served with some crusty bread for dipping.

 19) Pork Chops With Pan Sauce